TopoInVis-Workshop/2025/_pages/index.md

 # TopoInVis 2025 - Topological Data Analysis and Visualization

-Topological methods have become, over the last few years, an established framework for the extraction and analysis of subtle structural patterns in complex data.
+Topological methods have become, over the last few years, one of the most exciting research fields in modern mathematics and provide fundamental tools for the extraction and analysis of subtle structural patterns in complex data.
 It has been successfully applied in a variety of application fields, including quantum chemistry, astrophysics, fluid dynamics, combustion, material sciences, biology, and data science.
 In particular, the genericity, efficiency, and robustness